nicola/nicola.github.io/_posts/2017-04-01-research-coin.md

 - Are there better uses for the token?
 (I think the peer review betting idea can be really powerful - although there should be no insider trading!)
 - Are the assumptions correct?
 - Do these ideas distort the way we do research?

-- New ideas:
+I also have other inexplored ideas:

 - Can we find a way for researchers to “bet” on their research?
 - Can we turn the reputation of citations into revenue streams?

 ### Future directions